wjkennedy/yoto-examples/mqtt-light/readme.md

 # MQTT Light Example

-A vanilla JavaScript example that connects to your Yoto device via MQTT and allows you to control the ambient light.
+A vanilla JavaScript example that connects to your Yoto device via MQTT and allows you to control your player.
+It started as a simple ambient light demo and now showcases more MQTT features.

 ## Getting Started